erikwennerberg/MetricMover/README.md

 <h2>Steps to use</h2>

-1. Download the zip file from
+0. Download the zip file from
 https://github.com/erikwennerberg/MetricMover

-2. Unzip the file on your local machine
+1. Unzip the file on your local machine

+2. Edit app.properties and add metric paths, controller info etc...

 3. cd into the unzipped folder MetricMover